isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/photo-essay-and-further-resources.md

 [photo]
 <div style="background-color: white;">An aerial view of East Coast Parkway and the iconic control tower of Changi Airport, 1996.
-Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore.
+Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore.</div>

 The design of the iconic 78-metre tall octagonal control tower came from a design competition held among architects of the Public Works Department.
 It was built at a cost of S$8.4 million, while the building of the taxiway cost S$15 million.
 In 1985, these two structures won awards from the American Concrete Institute for the creative use of concrete in design.[^11]